PranavKasanagottu/FusionCast/README.md

 - **Development** — Implement backend APIs, frontend components, and model training scripts.
 - **Testing** — Sprint reviews, retrospectives, and backlog updates.
 - **Review & Feedback** — Compares results with baselines like MCDFN and classical models.
-- **Deployment"** - Deploy to staging and production environments with CI/CD pipelines.
+- **Deployment** — Deploy to staging and production environments with CI/CD pipelines.

 ---